miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The "certs" parameter contains an array of BASE64-encoded DER X.509 certificates required to validate the target certificate.

-The array MUST contain the target certificate (signing certificate or TSA certificate), intermediate CA certificates, root certificates, and other certificates required for validation.
+The array MUST contain the target certificate (signing certificate or TSA certificate), certificates forming the certification path, and any additional certificates required for validation, such as certificates required for validation of OCSP responses or CRLs.

 #### "crls" Parameter